October 27. Today's Birthdays

 NAMES

-Chairman of the Judicial Chamber on Criminal Cases of the Supreme Court of the Republic of Kazakhstan Abdrashit ZHUKENOV was born in 1959 in Taldykorgan region.
+Chairman of the Judicial Chamber on Criminal Cases of the Supreme Court of Kazakhstan Abdrashit ZHUKENOV was born in 1959 in Taldykorgan region.
 He is a graduate of the Kirov Kazakh State University.
-Prior to taking up his recent post in July 2019, he worked as a judge of the Supreme Court of the Republic of Kazakhstan.
+Prior to taking up his recent post in July 2019, he served as the judge of the Supreme Court of the Republic of Kazakhstan.

 Chairman of the Kyzylorda region court Kambar NURYSHEV was born in 1961 in Atyrau region.
 He graduated from the Kirov Kazakh State University.
-He spent most part of his professional career working at courts in Atyrau and Mangistau regions.
-He was the judge of the Supreme Court of the Republic of Kazakhstan between 2016 and 2017.
+He spent most part of his professional career working at courts.
 He was appointed to his recent post in June 2017.

-Director of the Lermontov State Academic Russian Drama Theater Yury YAKUSHEV was born in 1962 in the town of Saran in Karaganda region.
+Director of the Lermontov State Academic Russian Drama Theater Yury YAKUSHEV was born in 1962 in Karaganda region.
 He is a graduate of the Almaty Theater and Arts Institute and the International Business Academy.
 He took up his recent post in February 1999.

 Director of Qazsport TV Channel Nagi BAKYTBEKOV was born in 1987.
-Prior to assuming his recent post in June 2020, he was the Director of the Marketing and PR Department of the Kazakhstan Football Federation.
+Prior to taking up his recent post in June 2020, he worked as the Director of the Marketing and PR Department of the Kazakhstan Football Federation.